DavidForever/DavidForever/README.md

 <h3 align="center">Sustainability | GIS | Smart Cities | Data Analytics | Artificial Intelligence</h3>

 <p align="center">
-I’m passionate about using <b>data-driven spatial insights</b> to build resilient, equitable, and future-ready cities.
+Welcome to my page!
+My name is David, and I'm a recent graduate who is passionate about using the ever-evolving technology of data and artificial intelligence to help build resilient, equitable, and future-ready cities.
-With a background in <b>Sustainability and the Built Environment</b> and experience managing <b>GIS systems</b>,
+With a background in <b>Sustainability and the Built Environment</b> and coding experience,
-I bridge the gap between data, design, and decision-making.
+I plan to bridge the gap between data, design, and decision-making.
 </p>

 ---